 Apprenticeships take place across all aspects of the industry - diamond mounting, spinning, burnishing, engraving, silversmithing to name a few.

 Apprentices in the past were given day release to obtain qualifications (based predominantly on silversmithing) to widen their skills.
 Now the Goldsmiths’ Centre supplies this part of their training.
 They also offer specialist short courses to post-graduates, and top-up courses to expand knowledge.

 Our current team at the Assay Office comprises of many past apprentices.
-Nick Franklin is the latest apprentice, having been bound to his Master in December 2018.

 Furthermore many of our Management Team began their careers within the Assay Office as apprentices training together.
 Their combined experience, shared history and their aligned progression is invaluable to the overall team, and a unique part of the quality of our service.
 It is a very special combination, each having gone through the same processes and training.

 "I started at the Goldsmiths Assay Office London in 2011 as an Apprentice.
 I finished my GCSE’s and I knew I wanted to work in the jewellery and silversmithing trade.
 During my Apprenticeship, I learnt lots of different skills for each department.
 I started learning the traditional methods of sampling on the touchstone, as well as new technologies such as X-ray Florescent Spectrometry and Laboratory testing.
 I went on to Hand marking, learning how to hand mark small items of jewellery to large display marks on silverware.
 I learnt how to hallmark and laser engrave on the laser machines, which we have had two new types of laser machines since I started.
 I have also worked at our sub-offices; Allied in Shoreditch, Greville Street in Hatton Garden, and mostly Graff Diamonds in Bond Street.